mgoellnitz/dinistiq/README.md

 } // ConfigStuff
 ```

-In this case, filename is search as a String component with the name "filename", while somePrefix
+In this case, filename is searched as a String component with the name "filename", while somePrefix
-has a specific named "prefix" annotated.
+has a specific named annotation with value "prefix".

 This complete set-up is done without any configuration for dinistiq itself but only for the
 components to be used.